dustymirror/DRUNKDARD_BEHAVIOR_RESEARCH_CENTER/README.md

 10  M7
 ```

-The M1–M7 options are the seven **Messiaen modes of limited transposition**.
+The M1–M7 options are the seven ** Olivier Messiaen‘s modes of limited transposition**.

 ### M1